-Testing for protein-C deficiency
+Testing for protein C deficiency

-There are a number of tests to detect protein-C deficiency and these vary between different laboratories.
+There are a number of tests to detect protein C deficiency and these vary between different laboratories.
 Sometimes a hospital may send the test to a specialist laboratory.

 Usually a test is carried out to measure the amount of protein C that is working in the blood.
 This is known as a functional protein C assay.
 Other tests may measure the total amount of protein C in the blood.
+Lastly, it is now usual to have a genetic test to find the defect in the Protein C gene.

-Testing is recommended for close blood relatives of people with a protein-C deficiency, including brothers and sisters and sons and daughters, as there is a 50:50 chance that they will inherit the condition.
+Testing close blood relatives of people with a protein C deficiency is sometimes recommended, including siblings and children, as there is a 50:50 chance that they will inherit the condition.

 Because people with genetic thrombophilias do not tend to have problems until they are adults, children are not usually tested until they are old enough to understand why the blood sample is being taken.
 This is usually after age 13.
+However if the gene defect is known within the family, a buccal smear (a cotton bud rubs the inside of the mouth) is all that is required to see if the individual concerned is affected.